ethangriffith2004/ethangriffith2004/README.md

 ## 👋 Hi!
 My name is Ethan Griffith
-- 🎓 I am a computer engineering student at The Pennsylvania State University.
+- 🎓 I am a computer engineering student at The Pennsylvania State University
-- 🔧 Currently interning at CTDI with a focus on hardware & electrical engineering.
+- 🔧 Currently interning at CTDI with a focus on hardware & electrical engineering
-- 🎯 Creative and motivated with strong attention to detail while maintaining deadlines.
+- 🎯 Creative and motivated with strong attention to detail while maintaining deadlines
-- 🤝 Able to work effectively independently or in a team.
+- 🤝 Able to work effectively independently or in a team
-- 💡 Bring initiative, dedication, enthusiasm, and a collaborative mindset to any project.
+- 💡 Bring initiative, dedication, enthusiasm, and a collaborative mindset to any project
 - 🌟 Always open to connecting and exploring opportunities to work together!

 ## 📫 Connect with Me